 Fields accepted the position as Professor of Art and Head of Printmaking at Houston Community College, Central College in the summer of 2012 and also taught Printmaking and Design at The University of Houston, Clear Lake (UHCL) until the spring of 2017.
-Currently, Fields is the Division Chair of Studio Art and Art History for the Center of Excellence for the Visual and Performing Arts at Houston Community College.
+Currently, Fields is the Division Chair of Studio Art and Art History for the Center of Excellence for Media, Visual, and Performing Arts at Houston Community College.

 Her handmade books with prints are featured in two publications, 500 Handmade Books: Inspiring Interpretations of a Timeless Form and The Lark Studio Series: Handmade Books.
 Fields' work can be found in the permanent collections of the Mississippi Museum of Art, Christchurch Polytechnic Institute of Technology, Christchurch, New Zealand, Proyecto A'ace Print Collection, Buenos Aires, Argentina, University of Colorado Special Collection, Boulder, Colorado, Richard F. Brush Art Gallery, St. Lawerence University, Canton, New York, The William D. Merwin Collection of Contemporary Art, St. Louis, Missouri, St. Louis Community College at Wildwood, Wildwood, Missouri, Amity Art Foundation Print Collection, Woodbridge, Connecticut, Southern Graphics Council Print Archive, THe Skopelos Foundation of Art, Skopelos Greece, and The University of the South Archives, Sewanee, Tennessee.
 Fields created broadside prints for the authors Jeffrey Eugenides and Adam Johnson respectively on the occasion of their visits to Square Books in Oxford, Mississippi.